tranngochoang/molecular-docs/docs/building-geometries/fractal-dna-package.markdown

 # The FractalDNA package

-Geometries for use in molecularDNA can be generated yourself, or with the help of the [FractalDNA](https://github.com/natl/fractaldna) Package in Python.
+Geometries for use in molecularDNA can be generated yourself, or with the help of the [FractalDNA](https://github.com/natl/fractaldna) package in Python.

 The FractalDNA package (see the documentation [here](https://natl.github.io/fractaldna/)) provides Python methods for building DNA segments that can be joined together